 Although I had an established business when I entered the programme rather than an idea for a business, it was a useful principle to learn nonetheless.
 “What’s the cheapest way I can test this?” has become a guiding principle for every new idea I have for the company, whether it’s developing a new service or creating an ad campaign.

 One of the best things about working from the Entrepreneurial Spark hub in Bristol has been meeting all the other entrepreneurs based there.
 I have been blown away by their ideas and determination, their resilience and enthusiasm, and their willingness to help others with advice and support.
 I’ve also seen some brilliant collaborations, from joint workshops to combined product promotions and even full blown mergers.

 In fact, I’m in the middle of planning what promises to be an incredible campaign with Visuable and Kimba Digital Marketing.
 It’s bigger than anything we’ve done before and will definitely create a huge buzz when it launches in early January.
 I should be able to share more details next month, so keep your eyes peeled!

-My time at Entrepreneurial Spark has completely transformed my business and I will always be grateful to the people who made such an impact along the way.
+My time at Entrepreneurial Spark has completely transformed our copywriting agency and I will always be grateful to the people who made such an impact along the way.
 Although I’ll miss seeing everyone’s faces on a weekly basis, I’m not sad to be leaving because I know that even though we’re no longer in the office, we’ll always be part of the team.
-And you never know, we might be back sooner than you think!
+And you never know, we might be back sooner than you think!***